Rosa Taikon was an internationally renowned silversmith, a Roma civil rights activist, and an active social-welfare polemicist.

 Rosa Taikon also held solo exhibitions at many places in Sweden, across the North and wider Europe, and she also participated in many joint exhibitions, both in Sweden and further afield.
 Pieces of her jewellery can be seen in the collections of the National museum, the Röhsska museum, the Gävle museum, the Kunstindustri museum in Oslo, and the Värmland museum.
 She and Bernd Janusch jointly created a bridal crown for Bollmoradalen church in 1973.
 She was a guest on the Lasse Holmqvist TV-programme Här är ditt liv in April 1984.
 The Nordiska museum held an exhibition entitled Smycken with Rosa Taikon’s pieces in the autumn of 2011.

 Throughout her life Rosa Taikon was awarded numerous prizes and merits, both for her artwork and her work in human rights.
 In 2010 she received the Illis quorum medal, and in 2012 she was awarded the Riksskådebanan cultural prize for her work on behalf of minorities and for her silversmith work.
-She received the Olof Palme prize in 2013 in recognition of her “uncompromising defence of every human’s equal worth” and because she represented “five decades of struggle on behalf of the Roma culture and their civic rights”.
+She received the Olof Palme prize in 2013 in recognition of her “uncompromising defence of every human’s equal worth” and because she represented “five decades of struggle on behalf of the Roma culture and their civil rights”.
 In 2014 Rosa Taikon was made an honorary doctor of Södertörn college.
 This appointment served as a statement on the public debate on the plight of the Roma and other minorities and was connected to the government role given to Södertörn college to develop specialised teacher-training in the Roma language of Romani Chib.
 Södertörn college also highlighted Rosa Taikon’s activism and its relationship to the goals of civic education, versatility, and multiculturalism.

 Rosa Taikon carried on living and working at Flor until her death in the summer of 2017.